anchetaWern/anchetawern.github.io/source/_posts/2014-02-17-a-whirlwind-tour-of-web-developer-tools-web-servers.markdown

 ```html
 <h1>Hello World from Apache!</h1>
 ```
 Now if you go to [http://localhost](http://localhost) you can now see the `index.html` being served by Apache.
 Apache serves everything on port 80 by default so we didn't have to add the port when we access it from the browser.
 This is because the browser knows by default that web pages are served at port 80.
+If you already have PHP installed you can also serve php files.
+Apache already knows how to serve those by default so there's no need for further configuration.

 ###Nginx